 The Oyster2 uses a Micro SIM card – form factor 3FF.
 The SIM holder is on the underside of the PCB, so the device will need to be lifted out of the housing to insert the SIM.

 When handling the Oyster2 be careful not to touch the GPS antenna, to minimise the risk of damaging the sensitive GPS amplifiers with static discharge.
+It is recommended to wear an anti-static wrist strap.

 Then slide the SIM into the holder with the keyed corner first and the SIM contacts orientated down to the main board.